zateutsch/pwa-docs/docs/builder/meta.md

 - A Meta Quest 2 device
 - A USB-C cable to connect your Meta Quest 2 device to your PC or Mac
 - Verify your Quest software is up-to-date.
-Turn on your Oculus device and open `Settings` -> `System` -> `Software Update`.
+Turn on your Quest device and open `Settings` -> `System` -> `Software Update`.
 Your software version should be 31 or greater.
 - Make sure your device is setup and your developer account is enabled according to the documentation [here](https://developer.oculus.com/documentation/native/android/mobile-device-setup/).
 - Follow the instructions [here](https://developer.oculus.com/documentation/web/pwa-packaging/#sideload-your-pwa-to-test) to sideload and test your app on your Meta Quest 2!